FNS-Division/mobile-network-capacity-checker/README.md

 Please adhere to this project's [code of conduct](CODE_OF_CONDUCT.md).

 ## Support

 If you need help or have any questions, please contact [fns@itu.int](fns@itu.int).

+## Acknowledgements

+We would like to thank our partners at Ericsson for helping us develop this tool.

 ## License